inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tags/tags-exporters.md

 If a request to the REST-API contains a session-ID, which does not exist in InspectIT, the API will always return 404.

 The HTTP-exporter can only store a specific amount of sessions, which can be configured in the configuration server.
 Sessions will be deleted after their _time-to-live_ is expired.
+Their time-to-live will be reset everytime a request the HTTP-server receives a successfull request.

 #### Session limits